Glenmont, Maryland: Glenmont School

 Glenmont's first school opened in 1926.
 Built at a cost of $50,000, the Glenmont School had 136 students enrolled in its first school year.
 Miss Ruth Burroughs was the first principal.
 The Glenmont School was located at 12210 Georgia Avenue (then called Brookeville Turnpike), on the site of land to which the Glenmont Fire Station relocated to in 2016.
 The brick schoolhouse had four classrooms, two special department rooms, and an auditorium.
 It was built after the consolidation and closure of schools in Aspen Hill, Layhill, and Wheaton.
 The Glenmont School served students who lived in Glenmont, Aspen Hill, Layhill, and Wheaton.
 The Cissel-Saxon Post of the American Legion donated an American flag to the Glenmont School in 1928.
 Major E. Brooke Lee donated a memorial flag pole, which was dedicated in the memory of Paul Latene Hull, who was killed in action in France during World War I.

 A school extension designed by V.T.H.
 Bien was built in 1946, adding office space and a large space used as a gymnasium and cafeteria.

 Additional extensions were constructed in 1953, and 1956.
 Demolition of the original structure compromised the integrity of the overall structure.
 In 2002, the Maryland Historical Trust (MHT) decided that the school was not eligible for inclusion in the National Register of Historic Places, because according to the MHT's judgment, the school was not an important example of post-World War II suburban development, Glenmont was not a significant part of Montgomery County's suburbanization history at the time, and the design of the building was fairly typical for the time.

 Residential development, 1940s–1960s

 Glenmont remained largely undeveloped until after World War II, when suburbanization began with the construction of subdivisions in Glenmont.
 The State Roads Commission began plans to widen Georgia Avenue in 1948.
 Commercial and residential development began transforming the rural area known as Glenmont in 1949, with two major developments, Glenmont Village and Glenmont Forest.

 In 1947, the Washington Suburban Sanitary Commission built the 189 ft tall Glenmont Water Tower, a multi‐columned elevated water tank with a capacity of 500000 USgal.
 The water allowed for residential growth in and around Glenmont.

 Georgia Avenue Baptist Church was built in 1956, and an education wing was added in 1962.

-The Americana Glenmont, a residential apartment complex, was built by developer Carl Freeman in 1961 and 1965.
+The Americana Glenmont, a residential apartment complex, was built by developer Carl M. Freeman in 1961 and 1965.
 The complex was designed with modern architecture and a natural, park-like setting.
 It was later renamed Glenmont Forest.